 While other major cities already had pedal-powered tour buses or trolleys, the concept was brand new to Birmingham.
 Plus, the Kobzas went the independent ownership route versus franchising.
 That meant they had to work with the city to pass ordinances to permit their pedal-powered vehicles on the road.

 Persistence paid off.
 Birmingham Pedal Tours began its first brewery-bar-restaurant tours in May 2017, bridging the gap between fun activity and transportation to local hangouts.
-Opening later in fall 2018, The Battery will be the company’s first public headquarters.
+Opening in 2019, The Battery will be the company’s first public headquarters.

 Fast Facts: Birmingham Pedal Tours

 - Everyone pedals.
 One person steers—that’s your tour guide and designated driver.

 - The fleet: Two 14-passenger bikes with 10 pedal stations, one six-passenger bike with four pedal stations and one six-passenger bike where everyone pedals, including the guide.
 (The last option is the fastest.)

 - Three bikes have pedal-assist, a small motor that helps.

 - Birmingham Pedal Tours is handicap accessible.
 You can also sit at a non-pedal seat if you need a break, or if you’re too short for your feet to comfortably reach the pedals.